AgenticScience/AgenticScience.github.io/README.md

   <br>

-Welcome to the repository maintained by ✨ Yuejin Yang and Jiaqi Wei ✨ from the **AI for Science Center, Shanghai AI Lab !**
+Welcome to the "Agentic Science" repository.

 This repository, part of the **Intern Discovery** project,